-The capstone of parental leave policy for the United States is the Family and Medical Leave Act (FMLA) that was passed by President Bill Clinton in 1993.
-This policy provides 12 weeks of federally mandated unpaid leave to mothers of newborn children or adopted children.
-Trouble is, this act leaves new parents with a tough choice.
-They can take unpaid time off with their newborn or continuing to work to make ends meet.
+The capstone of the parental leave policy for the United States is the Family and Medical Leave Act (FMLA), passed by President Bill Clinton in 1993.2 This policy provides 12 weeks of federally mandated unpaid leave to mothers of newborn children or adopted children.
+The trouble is that this act leaves new parents with a tough choice.
+They can take unpaid time off with their newborn or continue to work to make ends meet.

 While it is better than having no policy at all and arguably has moved maternity leave policy itself in the right direction, the FMLA is nearly 30 years old and quite outdated.
 The work climate has changed.
 More and more women are now powering the United States workforce.
 The 1993 bill aimed to address a shift in the American workplace as the percentage of working mothers with children under 18 rose from 35 percent in 1965 to 67 percent in 1992.
 But this upward trend has only continued, making the need for paid maternity leave even more critical.

-According to the U.S. Department of Labor, the labor force participation rate for all women with children under 18 was a whopping 72.3 percent of all women in 2019.
-Both the Obama and Trump administrations have advocated for paid family leave.
+According to the U.S. Department of Labor, the labor force participation rate for all women with children under 18 was a whopping 72.3 percent of all women in 2019.3 Both the Obama and Trump administrations have advocated for paid family leave.
 Unfortunately, neither has succeeded in getting any legislation across the finish line.
-Paid family leave for new moms (and dads) continues to be a privilege enjoyed by a select few who either work for a company that provides paid family leave, or who live in one of four states that has a policy granting some paid leave.
+Paid family leave for new moms (and dads) continues to be a privilege enjoyed by a select few who either work for a company that provides paid family leave or live in one of four states with a policy granting some paid leave.

 The USA is an Outlier on Parental Leave

-Believe it or not, our country is one of a small handful of countries left in the world that do not guarantee paid maternity leave.
-Of that paid paternity leave, the United States shares the bottom spot with eleven other countries offering zero weeks paid.
-In 2018, only 18% of Americans have access to paid parental leave.
-Employers consider paid leave a benefit.
+Believe it or not, our country is one of a small handful of countries left in the world that do not guarantee paid maternity leave.4 Of that paid paternity leave, the United States shares the bottom spot with eleven other countries offering zero weeks paid.
+In 2018, only 18% of Americans had access to paid parental leave.5 Employers consider paid leave a benefit.
 Only 11 percent of low-wage earners receive paid maternity leave.
 Ultimately, paid parental leave policies remain up to individual employers.

-Lack of Maternity Leave Impacts Physical & Emotional Health
+Lack of Maternity Leave Impacts Physical and Emotional Health

-Studies show that there are various ways that unpaid maternity leave can be harmful for children and their mothers.
-To begin with, the guarantee of paid maternity leave may reduce maternal stress during pregnancy.
-But on the flip side, if a woman foresees an unpaid block of time in her future (i.e. unpaid maternity leave) she may be more likely to work longer and more stressful hours leading up to the birth.
+Studies show that there are various ways that unpaid maternity leave can be harmful to children and their mothers.7 To begin with, the guaranteed paid maternity leave may reduce maternal stress during pregnancy.
+But on the flip side, if a woman foresees an unpaid block of time in her future (i.e., unpaid maternity leave), she may be more likely to work longer and more stressful hours leading up to the birth.
 This could have adverse health effects on the newborn and mother.
-Stress during pregnancy has been shown to adversely impact birth outcomes.
+Stress during pregnancy has been shown to adversely impact birth outcomes.7

 Furthermore, the time a mother and newborn spend together in the first year of the baby’s life matters significantly.
-As such, a child’s well being is affected by the quality and quantity of time it spends with its mother during this first year.
-A mother may be more able to breastfeed, care for the child if they’re ill, or seek prompt medical care.
-In addition, fewer occurrences of depressive symptoms in the mother are correlated to longer maternity leave.
-Lastly, unpaid maternity leave may strain the mother’s income.
+As such, a child’s well-being is affected by the quality and quantity of time it spends with its mother during this first year.7 A mother may be more able to breastfeed, care for the child if they’re ill, or seek prompt medical care.
+In addition, fewer occurrences of depressive symptoms in the mother are correlated to longer maternity leave.8 Lastly, unpaid maternity leave may strain the mother’s income.
 As a result, this can lead to diminished material resources available for child-rearing and nutrition.

 Maternity Leave Is Good For the Economy

-The United State’s current maternity leave policy contributes to the gender pay gap, and by extension, the income gap.
-When women have the option of maternity leave, they are more likely to stay in the workforce long term, which contributes to economic growth for the country, overall.
+The United State’s current maternity leave policy contributes to the gender pay gap and, by extension, the income gap.
+When women have the option of maternity leave, they are more likely to stay in the workforce long-term, contributing to economic growth for the country.

 Maternity leave is simply good for business.
-A study in 2011 by California’s Center for Economic and Policy Research after the state implemented paid leave, showed that 91 percent of businesses said it had a positive effect on profitability or no effect at all.
+A study in 2011 by California’s Center for Economic and Policy Research after the state implemented paid leave showed that 91 percent of businesses said it had a positive effect on profitability or no effect at all.9

-Economists have found that when people have the option of paid leave, they take it.
-This reduces the chance that they will drop out of the workforce completely, including women.
-Mothers who have paid maternity leave have a higher chance of returning to work.
+Economists have found that when people have the option of paid leave, they take it.10 This reduces the chance that they will completely drop out of the workforce, including women.
+Mothers with paid maternity leave have a higher chance of returning to work.
 This produces better results for the economy at large.

 Maternity Leave May Not Be the Best Option

-I find myself now, three years after my first child was born, as a full-time stay at home mom (SAHM) and writer.
+Three years after my first child was born, I find myself as a full-time stay-at-home mom (SAHM) and writer.
 My work is done on a part-time basis.
-Part of the reason I opted for this lifestyle was that I knew that staying at a large organization or corporate job would not provide the amount of paid time off that I’d hope to have, knowing that I was planning to have several children in a row.
+Part of the reason I opted for this lifestyle was that I knew that staying at a large organization or corporate job would not provide the amount of paid time off that I’d hoped to have, knowing that I was planning to have several children in a row.

-Ultimately, I decided to change course and re-organize my work-life balance in part because paid maternity leave was not an option for me.
-While my personal choices have worked out for me, a woman in today’s world should not have to leave her career or industry of choice simply because there is no maternity leave offered.
+Ultimately, I decided to change course and re-organize my work-life balance partly because paid maternity leave was not an option for me.
+While my personal choices have worked out for me, a woman in today’s world should not have to leave her career or industry of choice simply because no maternity leave is offered.